html-extract/html-extract.github.io/README.md

 ## Licensing
-This project includes work authored by third parties.
+This project includes work authored by third parties, which have their own respective licenses.

 * [Ace](https://ace.c9.io/) — Used as the code editor in the "[Try Hext in your Browser!](https://hext.thomastrapp.com)" section and as a